 Can You Camp in a Tent in the Rain?

 Extra tarps are essential when camping, regardless of the weather.
-Tarps can be used for covering the ground, keeping your feet from getting dirty.
+Tarps can be used for covering the ground, and keeping your feet from getting dirty.
 This is smart as you don’t want to track sand and dirt into your sleeping bag.
 You can also use tarps to create a makeshift shelter to shield you from the rain, or if there’s no shade, the sun.
 And it can help prevent water from getting into your tent if it does rain.

-When you?re out camping, you will have limited access to modern comforts.
-This means you’ll have to go old school if it starts to rain.
+When you’re out camping, you will have limited access to modern comforts.
+This means you’ll have to go to old school if it starts to rain.
 The last thing you want is for all of your clothes to get wet on the first day of your four-day camping trip.
-There?s a few ways to keep water from soaking your tent floor.
+There are a few ways to keep water from soaking your tent floor.

 disassemble.
 The fly layer will protect you from the rain while you disassemble the inner part.
 This is usually easy to do while being inside the tent.

 Because it’s protected from the rain, this part of the tent will be dry and easy to store away.
 The fly is where it gets tricky.
 A light rain doesn’t cause too big of a problem.
 You can just shake the water off the tent and store it in a separate bag.
 Shaking the fly won’t do any good if it’s pouring down.
 Just fold the fly and put it into a separate bag until you can get to a dry area.